The headstone says :

 People were casual about spelling in those days because people didn't write much; many couldn't read or write and people didn't have a need to write much at all.
 So, they spelled it the way it sounded to them, many times spelling the same name in different ways.
 One way this year, another way a few years later.
 It didn't matter.
 Bae, Bai and Bay sound the same when pronounced in the Spanish way our mañaina were schooled under.

 We don't hear the surname Bae anymore on Guam because, apparently, no one carries the last name anymore.
 This is because, at some point, the family produced only daughters, with no males to carry on the name.

 All the Baes found in the 1897 census are from Hagåtña except for one woman.

 The oldest Bae was Andrea Quintanilla Bae from Hagåtña who was 74 years old.
-Ages, by the way, were also casually given and are often not exact.
+She is probably the Andrea Bae listed in a record of births in 1823, who would have been 74 years old in 1897 when the census was taken, though ages were also casually given and often not exact.
 Andrea was married to one Ignacio Guerrero.